 Clear out the spare room that’s collected all of your junk over the years and give it a purpose.
 It helps to show buyers how they might be able to use the space instead of showcasing your clutter.
 Try moving the extra desk from the basement into the spare room to create an office or rent a bedroom set to showcase how much furniture the room can hold.

 Vacuuming on the weekends and an occasional dusting are not going to help your home sell.
-Hiring professional cleaners who will scrub scuff marks from baseboards and meticulously clear dust from the top of your windowsills can make your home shine all the way to the bank.
+Hiring professional cleaners who will scrub scuff marks from baseboards and meticulously clear dust from the top of your windowsills can make your home shine.

 “Rearrange for aesthetics more than function.
 Your living room sofa could make a large, empty study seem much more appealing, and a dining room table in front of a picture window can be a great way to draw attention to the strongest feature of a home.
 Get creative and think outside the box when you’re reshuffling the interior."